FontManager/font-manager/README.md

 - `libnemo-extension`
 - `thunar`

-If you wish to also build Google Fonts integration, which is enabled by default, the following libraries are required:

-- `webkitgtk-6.0 >= 2.4`
+Adwaita stylesheet support is available as a build option, which is disabled by default, if enabled you will need the Adwaita library installed:

-- `libsoup3 >= 3.2`
+- `libadwaita-1`

+You will also have to enable the option in the Interface section of the preference pane.
+Adwaita support is limited to styling, no other components are used at this time.

 To build the application: